 Champion common-sense policy solutions in Congress by taking 4 easy steps.
-With nearly 25,000 members and broad political support we have the ability to make real change
+With over 35,000 members and broad political support we have the ability to make real change

 National Advisory Board